 People are growing their presence all over the social media platforms.
-This calls for a huge opportunity for you to invest in social media experts who know the forwards and backward of these advertising tools and can integrate it into the cross-channel commerce strategy.
+This calls for a massive opportunity for you to invest in social media experts who know the forwards and backward of these advertising tools and can integrate it into cross-channel campaigns.

 c.
 Content Strategists

 Developing engaging and unique content weighs high in this customer-centric digital world.
 Whether it is the website or the app content, blogs, emails, newsletters, or even social media posts, you need to develop a relevant and consistent strategy.
 Hiring skilled content marketers would be your best bet here.